ajacquey/golem/doc/content/examples/applications/application4.md

 # Application 4

 ## Description

-This example refers to the following publication: Watanabe, Blöcher, Cacace Held and Kohl: Geoenergy Modeling 3, Enhanced Geothermal Systems, Springer Verlag, 2017.
+This example refers to the following publication: [cite:watanabe2017]

 In this example energy production through an enhanced geothermal energy system is simulated.
 The target horizon lies in a depth of about 4 km resulting in a reservoir pressure of $10 \, MPa$ and has a sandstone lithology with porosities of 10% and permeabilities of $10 \times 10^{-15} \,m^2$.
 The Sandstone is entirely saturated with fluid of a temperature of $150 \degree C$.
 The installed doublet system comprises two parallel hydraulic fractures in a distance of 200 m between each other and square geometries with 100 m side lengths with production and injection points lying in the middle of each fracture.
 The injection temperature is set to $70 \degree C$ while the production and injection rate is set to $3 \, L/s$.
 The whole model has a cubic geometry with a cube side length of 500 m (see figure below).